top of page

 ITEMS THAT ARE NOT COVERED BY MEDICARE SUPPLEMENT OR MEDIGAP PLANS

 It is important to remember that your Medicare Supplement Policy will mirror Original Medicare.
-And, there are some items that are not covered by Original Medicare.
+There are some items not covered by Original Medicare.
 Some of these items are:

 • Routine Dental Care